28 Weeks Pregnant

 As your body gets more and more crowded by your growing 28-week fetus and starts prepping for their arrival, you might be noticing some new pregnancy symptoms.
 These are common at this stage of the game:

 - Trouble sleeping.
 As you get closer to your due date, you'll likely have more and more trouble getting ZZZ’s (which stinks, because you’re beat!).
 It could be hormones or nerves—or both!—causing your inability to snooze.

 - Shortness of breath.
 Baby continues to crowd your lungs and diaphragm, making it tougher to catch your breath.
 Give yourself permission not to push too hard and to take breaks.

 - Aches and pains.
 The third trimester can be really uncomfortable due to hormone fluctuations and the toll pregnancy is taking on your body.
 (We’re especially talking to you mamas who are 28 weeks pregnant with twins!)
-To deal, do yoga, stretch, swim, walk and/or get a prenatal massage.
+To deal, do yoga, stretch, swim, walk and/or convince your partner to give you a prenatal massage.
 Try wearing a maternity support belt if you’re on your feet a lot.
 Not sexy, we know, but it can relieve some of the pressure that’s making you so achy.

 - Braxton Hicks contractions.
 These practice contractions might be getting stronger, more noticeable or more frequent as your body gets ready for labor.
 Keep an eye out and be sure that the contractions are only occasional.
 If they’re regular and continue getting closer together, and don’t stop when you switch positions, you could be in preterm labor and should call the OB ASAP.